Nainish-Rai/simple-task/memory-bank/activeContext.md

 ## Recent Decisions

-- Use S3 or similar for file storage
+- Use Appwrite Cloud for file storage and management
 - Implement WebSocket for real-time features
 - Add markdown support using react-markdown
 - Integrate with Google Meet and Zoom APIs